top of page

 What Is Central Sensitization?

-Central Sensitization is a condition where the nervous system becomes stuck in a heightened state of reactivity.
+Central Sensitization is a condition where the nervous system becomes stuck in a heightened state of pain responsiveness.
 The brain and spinal cord—the central nervous system—amplify pain signals, creating persistent, widespread pain even in the absence of ongoing injury.
 Everyday sensations like touch, sound, or gentle movement can feel overwhelming.
 This is not “in your head”—it is a very real neuro-immune phenomenon, and it underpins many hard-to-treat conditions including:

 • Fibromyalgia